Amber Guyger, Ex-Officer Who Killed Man In His Apartment, Given 10 Years In Prison

 Guyger, who is white, fatally shot 26-year-old Botham Jean, an accountant from the Caribbean island of St. Lucia who was watching television and eating a bowl of ice cream last year when Guyger fired two shots, striking him once in the chest.

+Outraged by the sentence, some supporters of Botham outside the courthouse chanted, "No justice, no peace."
+Others criticized what they saw as a "slap in the face" to Botham's family.

+Chants of “no justice, no peace” outside the Dallas courtroom where Amber Guyger was just sentenced to 10 years for the murder of Botham Jean.— Syeda Hasan (@syedareports) October 2, 2019

-The punishment phase of the murder trial began immediately after the jury delivered the unanimous guilty verdict on Tuesday.
+The punishment phase of Guyger's murder trial was conducted immediately after the jury delivered the unanimous guilty verdict on Tuesday.

 Allison Jean, Botham's mother, testified that her son, the middle child, was "the glue" that united her three children.
 He excelled at math, was a dedicated Christian and loved rugby and choir singing.
 Friends and family called him "Bo."
 He was killed a few days before his 27th birthday.